dtroit17/sorobanKE/README.md

 ---

-Feel free to customize this README file further to suit your specific project needs.
-If you have any more questions or need additional assistance, feel free to ask!

-Source: Conversation with Copilot, 8/19/2024
 (1) im-bravo/payload-cms: Built with React - GitHub. https://github.com/im-bravo/payload-cms.
 (2) GitHub - nawok/payloadcms__payload: The React + TypeScript CMS.
 Payload .... https://github.com/nawok/payloadcms__payload.
 (3) Using Payload CMS to build a blog - LogRocket Blog. https://blog.logrocket.com/using-payload-cms-build-blog/.